 The short version: The concept of Cultural Maturity presents a sophisticated guiding framework for making sense of and addressing the core tasks of our time.
 It provides a no-nonsense, yet compelling general guiding story, one able to get beyond familiar political, religious, and philosophical ideologies.
 And it goes further to offer detailed theoretical perspective for confronting the critical personal and cultural challenges ahead and separating wheat from chaff with regard to the kind of thinking the future will require.

-Hope and the Future: An Introduction to the Concept of Cultural Maturity (See www.HopeandtheFuture.com.) is a short book (135 pages) written for a general audience, It provides the best place to begin for those interested in the concept of Cultural Maturity.
+Hope and the Future: Confronting Today’s Crisis of Purpose (See www.HopeandtheFuture.com/hope.) is a short book (135 pages) written for a general audience.
+It provides the best place to begin for those interested in the concept of Cultural Maturity.
+This is a second edition with a updates and a new preface.

 Cultural Maturity: a Guidebook for the Future (with an Introduction to the Ideas of Creative Systems Theory) is a more lengthy effort (630 pages) intended for those interested in an in-depth emersion in culturally mature perspective.